nidar-shana/MLHousingPrice/README.md

 # MLHousingPrice
-Housing Price Comparison using Machine Learning techniques.
+Housing Price Comparison using Machine Learning techniques using Python.